 An inguinal hernia or sports hernia is a compromise of the soft tissue structures through the groin area or abdominals, caused by powerful twisting or sudden change of direction movements.
 This can result in a tear along with protrusions/bulging in severe cases.

-In severe cases, the most successful management option is a surgery to repair the tear, followed by physical therapy to rehabilitate the structures that were involved or operated on.
-For more minor or moderate hernia which do not result in full tears, we can treat conservatively through active rehabilitation and guidance with which movements, exercises or activities to avoid – this will change depending on the severity and location of the hernia.
+In severe cases, the most successful management option is surgery to repair the tear, followed by physical therapy to rehabilitate the structures that were involved or operated on.
+For more minor or moderate hernia which does not result in full tears, we can treat conservatively through active rehabilitation and guidance on which movements, exercises, or activities to avoid – this will change depending on the severity and location of the hernia.

 What needs to be done about Groin Pain?

 You can now see why groin pain is quite complex and can be frustrating for clients to manage!
 We wish there were a simple guide to dealing with all of these pesky groin issues, but there simply isn’t.